mtravascio/mtravascio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on RegeOMaria App for Android and Apple Devices
+- 🔭 I’m currently working on App for Android and Apple Devices
 - 🌱 I’m currently learning Flutter & Dart
 - 👯 I’m looking to collaborate on Flutter Projects and some Python Projects
 - 💬 Ask me about Network Devices and Architecture, Linux Ubuntu Distro